ansys/ansys-templates/doc/source/user_guide/templating.rst

    Both hooks are executed once the cookiecutter context has been started.
-This implies that any file with a variable of the type ``{{ cookiecutter.some_var }}`` or Jinja2 syntax will not be rendered.
+This implies that any file with a variable of the type ``{{ cookiecutter.some_var }}`` or Jinja2 syntax is not rendered.

 ..
 REFERENCES & LINKS